Fort Fisher: Early structures

 Around September, the placement was formally christened "Fort Fisher", after Col. Charles F. Fisher who was from the 6th NC Infantry and fell at the First Battle of Manassas.

 Along the peninsula, the civilian population was scarce and consisted of some small family farms.
 The region was surrounded by pine woods.
 Typically, Confederate pilots would climb the tall pine trees with large ladders, spot the nearest blockade runner and then depart, meeting the incoming ship to guide it past the several passive defenses to Wilmington.

-Fort Fisher was further overhauled with more powerful artillery which had been provided from Charleston.
-So armed, the fortress could force the Union blockade to remain well offshore, which also ensured that the Union ships could not shell the shoreline.
+Fort Fisher was further overhauled with more powerful artillery provided from Charleston.
+So armed, the fortress could force the Union blockade to remain well offshore, too far away to shell the shoreline.

 Fortifications

 In July 1862, Col. William Lamb assumed command of the fort.
 Soon after arriving, he expressed some displeasure at Fort Fisher's ongoing crude state.
 The fall of Norfolk increased the fort's prominence, since Wilmington's trading activity had to be secured.
 A line of soil-mounds was built which formed the Land Face, which extended along Shepherd Battery to the sea.
 The Sea Face was constructed later as a continuation of the previous mount line.
 It was extended down to a location which would constitute Mound Battery.
 At the intersection of both faces, the Northeast Bastion was erected, which was 30 feet high.
 Mound Battery was the most important structure of Fort Fisher, and it was built during spring of 1863.
 It demanded a workforce of many hundreds and the use of a small locomotive which discharged the soil over the pile.
 A lighting beacon was installed at its pinnacle and was used to signal the blockade runners.

 Being built mostly of soil, Fort Fisher's structure was particularly efficient at absorbing salvos of heavy ordnance.
 This aspect of its design emulated the Tower of Malakoff which had been constructed at Sevastopol, Russia, during the Crimean War.

 Over time, more than a thousand individuals including Confederate soldiers and slaves, had toiled at the location.
 The efforts had drawn more than 500 black slaves from nearby plantations.
 Some Native Americans, mostly Lumbee Indians, also had been impressed to assist with work on the fortifications.

 After the improvements, Fort Fisher became the largest Confederate fort.
 In November 1863, President Jefferson Davis visited the facilities.
 In 1864, the complete regiment of the 36th North Carolina quartered inside Fort Fisher.
 In October 1864, Battery Buchanan was built.